 Meeting The Community - Activities On Board - Monkey Island

-This morning after breakfast on board, we visit a school located on the banks of the Napo River, where we will have the opportunity to interact with children of the area and learn about the educational system of a remote jungle community in Ecuador.
+Later, we will be given the once in a lifetime opportunity to visit an authentic Indigenous home, belonging to the Oraco family.
+We'll also visit a school located on the banks of the Napo River, where we will have the opportunity to interact with children of the area and learn about the educational system of a remote jungle community in Ecuador.

 DAY 4: THURSDAY